Dhanush-leet/Elara-E-Commerce-Website/README.md

 ### 3. Open the App

-Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+Navigate to [http://localhost:3000](http://localhost:3000) in your browser to view the application locally, or visit the [live deployment](https://elara-e-commerce-website.vercel.app/).

 ---